vyadh/nutest/README.md

 ## Roadmap

 - Handle output from before/after all (ignore it? repeat for every test? custom event?)
-- Test execution of external tools wrt to terminal output
-  - This might need to be flagged to run in a separate process?
 - Fluent assertion module with pluggable matchers.
 - GitHub Actions for nu-test itself
 - Test report in standard format (cargo test JSON or nextest / JUnit XML)